-People who are on probation frequently have limited privacy rights and very strict rules about what they can and cannot do.
+People who are on probation in Maine frequently have limited privacy rights and very strict rules about what they can and cannot do.
 Unlike most other people in this country, they can be subject to searches of their homes, vehicles, and bodies without a search warrant or probable cause.
 This means probationers are at particular risk when they walk into a courtroom charged with either a new crime or a probation violation.

 - Revocation of probation